Can Adult Dogs eat Puppy Food?

 It’s not an absolute emergency; if your dog gets a hold of puppy food, it can make their stomach upset for the first time, but by taking a slow transition, it’s possible to avoid adult dogs getting diarrhea as a result of eating this food.

 The best analogy for puppy food versus adulthood is that puppy food can often be like junk food.
 Eating a lot of junk food for humans can often cause digestive problems, the same can be said for dogs.
 With the high levels of calories that can be found in puppy food, an adult dog is likely to enjoy the taste, but eating too much of it can lead to digestive issues.

 Feeding your dog puppy food once or twice shouldn’t be a problem if it’s the only available food.
 Feeding your dog puppy food as a regular meal source could be a problem over time.
 Your pet might likely experience some type of stomach discomfort over a few days when they switch back to adult food too.

 When should you switch your Dog to Senior Food?

 Understanding when it’s time to switch your dog over to senior food means knowing when your dog has officially become a senior.
-There is no absolute age in which a dog can be considered a senior dog.
+There is no absolute age at which a dog can be considered a senior dog.
 Depending on the size, breed, and weight, the numbers can really vary.
 Dogs are known for larger sizes like great Danes often have shorter life expectancies, and this can mean that they could reach the status of the senior dog around the age of five or six.
 Smaller breeds often live much longer, and this could mean that if you have a beagle or schnauzer that it would reach senior status at eight or nine.